Anticoagulation (Warfarin, NOACs)

 - ⦾ Report bleeding or black stools immediately

 Prefer WhatsApp for Anticoagulation (Warfarin, NOACs) enquiries?
-We respond on chat during working hours.
+Chat with our orthopedic team during working hours for quick assistance.